pieroproietti/penguins-eggs/sourceforge/files/ISOS/plastilinux/README.md

 [![pkgbuild](https://img.shields.io/badge/pkgbuild-packages-blue)](https://sourceforge.net/projects/penguins-eggs/files/PKGBUILD)[![iso](https://img.shields.io/badge/iso-images-cyan)](https://sourceforge.net/projects/penguins-eggs/files/ISOS)

 # Plastilinux
-Plastilinux vorrebbe diventare una meta-distribuzione per la scuola ed essere basata su differenti distribuzioni Linux customizzate utilizzando il [wardrobe](https://github.com/pieroproietti/penguins-wardrobe/tree/main/DOCUMENTATION#penguins-wardrobe) di [eggs](https://github.com/pieroproietti/penguins-eggs).
+Plastilinux would like to become a meta-distribution for school and be based on different custom Linux distributions using the [wardrobe](https://github.com/pieroproietti/penguins-wardrobe/tree/main/DOCUMENTATION#penguins-wardrobe) of [eggs](https://github.com/pieroproietti/penguins-eggs).

 ![chick](https://penguins-eggs.net/images/chick.png)

-# Integrazione con epoptes
+# Integration with epoptes.
-Ho inserito in eggs una funzione di integrazione con [epoptes](https://epoptes.org/), grazie alla quale da una macchina installata, creando una immagine con ```sudo eggs produce --fast``` ed avviando ```sudo eggs cuckoo``` le macchine avviate via PXE possono essere controllate con [epoptes](https://epoptes.org/).
+I have included in eggs an integration function with [epoptes](https://epoptes.org/), thanks to which from an installed machine, creating an image with ```sudo eggs produces --fast`` and starting ``sudo eggs cuckoo`` the machines started via PXE can be controlled with [epoptes](https://epoptes.org/).

-# user/password
+* user/password
-* ```live/evolution```
+* ```live/evolution``
 * ```root/evolution```

 # chicks
-XFCE4, leggera customizzazione e programmi per la scuola.
+XFCE4, light customization and school programs.

-Disponibile come:
+Available as:

 * Debian buster/bullseye/bookworm;